snoogans775/wasm-sandpiles/README.md

 ## Fully functioning!
 Web Canvas API is the bottleneck.
 There is mention of using goroutines to avoid this.
 Go can log like a champ.
-Logging in JS can really load up the event loop
+Logging in JS can really load up the event loop .Truthy() is js derpiness leaking in to Go interop